How to Power Up Your Prayer Plant

 Your Prayer Plant’s leaves should be lush and vibrant, but sometimes those tips turn brown and crispy.
 It’s like the plant equivalent of split ends!

-The Culprit: Low humidity or fluoride in your water.
-Prayer Plants are tropical, which means they crave humidity.
+The Culprit: Tropical houseplants like this diva often suffer from low humidity.
 They also have a sensitivity to chemicals in tap water, particularly fluoride, which can burn the leaf edges.

 Yellowing Leaves and a Midlife Crisis